fboender/ansible-cmdb/README.md

   used in playbooks.
 They are scanned by ansible-cmdb and get added to a hosts discovered facts under the 'hostvars' section.

-The ''fancy'' template uses four extra fields:
+The ''html_fancy'' template uses four extra fields:

 - `groups`: A list of Ansible groups the host belongs too
 - `dtap`: Whether a host is a development, test, acceptance or production system.